Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 As the benchmark, I use the same starting state and run it for 1000 ticks with each implementation.

 One thing to take into account is that the context switch between JS and Wasm might take some time.
-So there are 2 categories, one calling `tick()` multiple times from JS and having one call to the iteration implemented in Rust.
+So there are 2 categories, one calling `tick()` multiple times from JS and one doing the iteration in Rust.

 Eagerly awaiting the first results: